 Blackburn’s reputation for focusing on freedom, free people and free markets boosted her from the Tennessee Senate to the U.S. House of Representatives.
 Blackburn was first elected to represent Tennessee’s 7th Congressional District in 2002, quickly becoming a leader in Congress and a leading voice advocating for a small, efficient federal government that is accountable to its citizens.
 She is regularly praised by good government groups like the National Federation of Independent Businesses, National Taxpayers Union, the Farm Bureau, the Chamber of Commerce, the Small Business and Entrepreneurship Council and the American Conservative Union.
 She has been named a Taxpayer Hero by Americans for Tax Reform each year she has served in Congress.
 In 2007 Blackburn received the Conservative Leadership Award from the Clare Boothe Luce Policy Institute.
 She also holds an honorary doctorate in letters from King University.

 Congressman Blackburn is often selected by her colleagues to lead the charge for common sense reform.
 In February 2010 she was selected to represent conservative views on health care reform at the President’s Blair House Summit.
-She has served as a Republican deputy whip every Congress, holds a seat on the House Energy and Commerce Committee serving as Vice Chair – the committee has jurisdiction over health care, energy regulation, and telecommunications issues.
+She has served as a Republican deputy whip every Congress, holds a seat on the House Energy and Commerce Committee serving as Vice Chair – the committee has jurisdiction over health care, energy regulation, and telecommunications issues and is Chairman of the Select Investigative Panel on Infant Lives.
 In 2006 the Independent Electrical Contractors recognized her as their Lawmaker of the Year.

 Marsha has earned a special reputation as a bi-partisan leader and policy expert on telecommunications issues and intellectual property rights.
 She has strong ties with Tennessee’s recording industry and the songwriters and performers who make it great.
 In 2003 Blackburn founded and continues to serve as Chairman of the Congressional Songwriters Caucus to give the nation’s creative community a voice on Capitol Hill.
 In 2007, she was awarded the Congressional Grammy by the Recording Academy; the White Hat award from the Nashville Songwriters Association and in 2008 received the Platinum Award from the RIAA.
 The Cecil Scaife Foundation has awarded her the Visionary Award.